aredn/documentation/arednGettingStarted/advanced_config.rst

 The reset button on an AREDN |trade| node has two built-in functions based on the length of time the button is pressed.

-With the node powered on:
+With the node powered on and fully booted:

 * Hold for 5 seconds to reset the password and DHCP server
 * Hold for 15 seconds to return the node to “just-flashed” condition